fieldtrip/website/tutorial/plotting.md

 #### Example 3: Masking voxels outside values of interest

 Here, we make a field in the data with an opacity value for each voxel, and apply that as your mask.
-For instance if you only want to plot the values between 2 and 2.5 you can specif
+For instance if you only want to plot the values between 2 and 2.5 you can specify

     data.mask         = (data.fun>2 & data.fun<2.5)
     cfg.maskparameter = 'mask'